Kate48/CMPT371-Project-2/README.md

 Please follow these toggles when testing each feature of the RDT project.

+ile references are shown as `path:line`; in VS Code or PyCharm you can Cmd/Ctrl+click them to jump straight to that location.
+In other editors, paste the reference into the “Go to File/Line” dialog or search for the block manually.

 ## Running the demo apps
 1. Start the receiver in one terminal: `python receiver_app.py`
 2. Start the sender in another terminal: `python sender_app.py`